How To Build A Thriving Guitar Teaching Business

 Get clear in your own mind about the unique advantages of group classes over private lessons.
 Sit down and make a list of the benefits your students can only get in group classes (such as opportunities to play with other musicians).

 Learn how to communicate the benefits of group classes to your students in a clear and compelling way.
 If you do this step right, your students will be asking you how soon they can get started.

 - Learn how to teach group classes the right way, so you can deliver all the benefits you promise to your students.
 (If you don’t know how to do this, get guitar teacher training.)

 Note: Most guitar students don't always know the best way to reach their musical goals.
 (If they did, they would be teaching others how to play guitar.)
 It’s your job to know the best way to help your students and to show them why they should trust you.Tip: Tell your guitar students the benefits of studying with you before you reveal what the format is.
 This keeps their focus on the result they want, which is the only thing that matters.

 Why You May Feel Overwhelmed From Teaching Guitar:

-Reason #2: You do work you shouldn’t be doing.
-Collecting late payments, teaching unpaid make-up lessons and dealing with scheduling conflicts makes your job harder and keeps you frustrated.
-Having a strong guitar lesson policy removes this unnecessary stress.
+When you teach students in groups, you work a lot fewer hours, help more people and earn more money.Reason #2: You do work you shouldn’t be doing.
+Collecting late payments, teaching unpaid make-up lessons and dealing with scheduling conflicts makes your job harder and more frustrating.

 Reason #3: You get zero paid time off.
 Most guitar teachers choose between teaching guitar or losing money.
 Successful guitar teachers deliver value to their students even when they don’t see them face to face.